Former Wichita East product Xavier Kelly to transfer from Clemson

 “I never shied away from hard work or a challenge,” said Kelly in his Twitter post.
 “My time at Clemson was a challenge that I happily accepted.”

-The 6’4″, 305lbs. defensive tackle has played three seasons for the Tigers, notching 23 tackles and 2.5 sacks.
+The 6’4″, 305 pound defensive tackle has played three seasons for the Tigers, notching 23 tackles and 2.5 sacks.
 He was also a part of Clemson’s back-to-back CFB National Championship teams.

 The redshirt junior will be a grad transfer, meaning he will be immediately eligible to play for a new school.